gitfish/twii/client/core/README.md

 # @twii/core
-Core Utilities, Services, Models and Components used by twii
+Core Utilities, Services and Models used by twii